codelingo/docs/docs/concepts/tenets.md

 CodeLingo Query Language (CLQL) is a simple, lightweight language built for writing Tenets.
 It allows high levels queries and patterns to be defined across various software domains with ease.

-It’s full grammar is under [70 lines of code](../img/ebnf.png)!

-Patterns in CLQL (Tenets), can be expressed as statements of facts imported from a particular lexicon.
+Patterns in CLQL (Tenets) can be expressed as statements of facts imported from a particular lexicon.
 <br/>

 All Tenets are either written directly in `.lingo` files within your project, or imported from the CodeLingo Hub into your `.lingo` file.
 See the [Getting Started guide](getting-started.md) for more information on configuring your `.lingo` file.